LH-Bench: Skill-Grounded Evaluation of Long-Horizon Agents on Subjective Enterprise Tasks

+Table~\ref{tab:rubric_breakdown} reveals why the skill tier is useful: it separates bottlenecks in workflow execution from bottlenecks in output quality.

-\paragraph{Design token and style extraction is a universal bottleneck.} All three agents score lowest on the \emph{token \& style extraction} rubric (Claude Code 2.88, Codex 2.64, Gemini CLI 1.66).
-Gemini CLI's score of 1.66 is particularly notable---it is the only sub-2.0 rubric average in the table---suggesting that its harness rarely performs systematic token discovery before coding.
-This is consistent with the ``prompt-to-pixels'' failure pattern where agents skip design inspection and guess visual properties, resulting in cascading fidelity errors.
-That even the top-ranked agent achieves only 2.88 on this rubric suggests token extraction remains a broadly unsolved challenge for current harnesses.
+\paragraph{Design token and style extraction is a universal bottleneck.} All three agents score lowest on \emph{token \& style extraction} (Claude Code 2.88, Codex 2.64, Gemini CLI 1.66).
+This is the clearest evidence that long-horizon front-end work is not merely code generation.
+Even strong models can implement components competently once coding begins, but they often fail to externalize the design system first.
+That gap then propagates into downstream fidelity errors.

-\paragraph{Component and layout architecture is consistently strong.} All agents score highest or near-highest on \emph{component \& layout architecture} (Claude Code 3.58, Codex 3.34, Gemini CLI 3.28), indicating that current code-generation capabilities translate well to structural implementation once the agent begins coding.
+\paragraph{Component and layout architecture is consistently strong.} All agents score highest or near-highest on \emph{component \& layout architecture} (Claude Code 3.58, Codex 3.34, Gemini CLI 3.28), indicating that current models are comparatively good at structural implementation once the workflow has been set up correctly.